benwattsjones/AVR-Microcontroller-Tutorial/L1: Setup and LED on/README.md

 Using a Raspberry Pi as an AVR programmer
 -----------------------------------------

-NOTE: if using dedicated hardware programmer, seek seperate instructions and skip to 'Toolchain Used' section.
+_NOTE: if using dedicated hardware programmer, seek seperate instructions and skip to 'Toolchain Used' section._

-Once the intel hex file is created (covered later), the EEPROM of the AVR microcontroller needs to be flashed.
+Once the intel hex machine code file is created (covered later), the EEPROM of the AVR microcontroller needs to be flashed.
+This will be done so that our code automatically executes when the MCU is powered.
 Whilst dedicated programmers can be brought, it will be done here using avrdude software with physical interfacing via RPi GPIO pins.

 Connect the RPi to the AVR microcontroller (via a breadboard):
  - AVR VCC to RPi 5 volt pin